-- Load the outer and inner calibrations squares into Cura https://www.lulzbot.com/support/downloads - Open the Control window and set temperatures for both heads.
-Switch between hotends by entering TO (rear) and T1 (front) into the command line. - Make two marks at 100mm and 120mm on the filament from each entrance to the extruder. - Once at temperature type into the command line "G92" enter.
-Then "G1 $\rm E100~F60"$ enter. - Switch to the other toolhead by entering "T0" for the rear or "T1" for the front. - Type into the command line "G92" enter.
-Then "G1 E100 F60" enter. - Measure the distance that the toolhead over/under extruded.
-You will need to adjust your Esteps by 8 up or down for each mm it under or over extruded. - Update your Esteps (rear) and E1steps (front) through your LCD screen.
-Configuration > Advanced Settings > E/E1 Steps > New Number (click)

-• Store your new E steps Configuration > Store Memory
+- Open the Printer Interface window and set temperatures for both heads.
+Switch between hot ends by entering "T0" for the rear extruder into the command line terminal.
+Press enter. - Type "T1" for the front extruder into the command line terminal.
+Press enter. - Make two marks at 100mm and 120mm on the filament from the top surface of each extruder. - Once at the correct extrusion temperature type into the command line "G92" and press enter.
+Then "G1 E100 F60" and press enter. - Switch to the other tool head by entering "T0" for the rear or "T1" for the front. - Type into the command line "G92" and press enter. - Type "G1 E100 F60" and press enter. - Measure the distance that the tool head over or under extruded.
+You will need to adjust your Esteps by 8 up or down for each mm it under or over extruded. - Update your Esteps for the rear extruder and E1steps for the front extruder through your LCD screen.
+Configuration > Advanced Settings > E/E1 Steps > New Number.
+Push in on the knob to exit out of the Esteps entry. - Store your new Esteps Configuration > Store Memory.